vlashchanka/tsc-ui/README.md

 ## Configuration

+By default, `tsconfig.json` is used and port `3000` is taken for `tsc-ui-dashboard`.

-You could configure the project and port of the dashboard service:
+You could override the tsconfig path and port of the dashboard service:

 `--config=../../tsconfig.dev.json --port=4242`